 Watermelon Berry Smoothie

-It’s hot, it’s humid, it’s time for a quick little pick me up!
-Yes?
-Yes!
+It’s hot, it’s humid, it’s time for a quick little pick me up.
 In the form of a refreshing strawberry watermelon smoothie!

 Or slushie?
 That might be a better word to describe today’s recipe.
 Not that you can tell at all from the pictures.
-Because heat in North Carolina in August (<— what??) tends to melt things FAST.
+Because heat in North Carolina in August tends to melt things FAST.

 Super fast.
 But that’s okay.
 That’s why we need to stay nice and hydrated with one of these smoothies.
 Or slushies.
 Okay I’m stopping now.

 It’s filled with fresh watermelon … frozen strawberries … a touch of chopped cucumber … a splash of vanilla extract … a smidge of coconut water.

-It also totally works as a light dessert (although, for dessert, this creamy watermelon coconut milkshake still absolutely has my heart!).
+It totally works as a light dessert (although, for dessert, this creamy watermelon coconut milkshake still absolutely has my heart).
 Or for an afternoon snack.
-For breakfast.
-Just because!
+Or for breakfast or just because!

 - The more ice you add to the blender, the thicker your smoothie will be.
 If you don’t add very much, the smoothie will be more along the lines of a thicker juice.
 If you add in a good amount, it takes on the texture of a slushie.
 Pick your preference.